tmtsoftware/esw-ts/docs/src/main/technical/csw-aas-js.md

 make it available to consumers of AuthContext.
 Protected react components can be shown based on information in `AuthContext`.
 For example, CreateConfig component can be shown only to users having `config admin` role.
 After the user is authenticated the application can make requests to RESTful services secured by Keycloak by including the bearer token in the Authorization header.
-This completed workflow for web application calling secure http endpoint.
+This completed workflow for web application calling secure HTTP endpoint.